NoumanAhmad448/django-blog-posts/README.md

 7. run migrations using ```python manage.py migrate```
 8. run ```python manage.py runserver```

+# Auto Deployment using Github Actions
+1. you may refer to deployment.yml file in github Action for deployment

+# Dockering Version
+1. run command ```docker-compose up```

 ## locationlization rules
 1. install gettext. follow django documentation or Google it